 Everyone gets annual inheritance tax allowances, which allow us to make gifts that fall immediately outside our estates.
 For example, everyone is allowed to make annual gifts of up to £3,000 to anyone.
 This allowance can be carried forward up to one year, doubling it up to £6,000 if no gifts were made in the previous tax year.

-Other allowances cover gifts to those getting married or entering into civil partnership, small gifts to any number of people and gifts out of normal expenditure.
+Other allowances cover gifts to those getting married or entering into a civil partnership, small gifts to any number of people and gifts out of normal expenditure.

 Gifts made to spouses or civil partners are also exempt.